nguyentbanh/Crunchy/README.md

 * `-e or --episode <i>` filters episodes (positive is greater than, negative is smaller than).
 * `-v or --volume <i>` filters volumes (positive is greater than, negative is smaller than).

+_These parameters are probably extremely buggy at the moment..._

 ##### Settings

 * `-f or --format <s>` sets the subtitle format.
 (Default: ass)
 * `-o or --output <s>` sets the output path.
 * `-s or --series <s>` sets the series override.
 * `-t or --tag <s>` sets The subgroup.
 (Default: CrunchyRoll)
+* `-r or --resolution <s>` sets the resolutoin you want to download (360, 480, 720, 1080)
+* `--retry <i>` set the number of try Crunchy will use if downloading a serie or episode fail

+##### Others

+* `-b or --batch <s>` specify the batch file to use.
+Default to "CrunchyRoll.txt"
+* `--verbose` make Crunchy really verbose.
+You should use it only for bug reporting or to try to see why it does not work
+* `-g or --rebuildcrp` use that parameter only if the .crpersistent file has been corrupted and Crunchy try to redownload everything.
+It will try to rebuild the cache file from the file if find.
+If you renamed of move any file they will be ignored and not added to the cache file.

 ## When things goes wrong